ngu/geonorge-nedlastingapi/README.md

-This will start an embedded webserver running Jetty.
+This will start an embedded webserver running Jetty from a jar file.
+You can also change packaging in pom.xml from jar to war, and deploy war-file to Tomcat,JBoss etc.

 The webserver (CORS-enabled) is running at no.geonorge.download.httpd.DownloadWebServer The REST-api is autoconfigured with Jersey annotations at no.geonorge.rest.DownloadService

+Use with your favourite IDE:

+- Eclipse: mvn eclipse:eclipse

+- IntelliJ IDEA: mvn idea:idea